Congratulations, you've been accepted to Mount Allison University!

 Get ready for Orientation!

-Your official journey to Mount Allison will begin with Orientation Week.
+Your official journey to Mount Allison will begin with Orientation Week for new students.

 For Orientation, you'll receive information directly from the Mount Allison Students' Union (MASU) on the schedule of events and what to expect.